-- A. When the following are specified in individual sections, submit them for review: - 1.
-Product data. - 2.
-Shop drawings. - B. Submit to Architect/Engineer for review for the limited purpose of checking for conformance with information given and the design concept expressed in the contract documents.
+- A. When the following are specified in individual sections, submit them for review: 1.
+Product data. - B. Submit to Architect/Engineer for review for the limited purpose of checking for conformance with information given and the design concept expressed in the contract documents.